Sharon Matusik

-Sharon F. Matusik is an American business strategy scholar, currently serving as dean of the University of Michigan's Ross School of Business.
+Sharon F. Matusik is an American business strategy scholar and academic administrator.
+She is the dean of the University of Michigan's Ross School of Business.

-She is the Edward J. Frey Dean and the Stephen M. Ross Professor of Business at the University of Michigan.
-Matusik's teaching and research areas of expertise include strategy, innovation, entrepreneurship, and knowledge assets.
-She focuses on understanding the knowledge-intensive firm and how firm knowledge and innovation capabilities contribute to competitive advantage.
+Her research focuses on strategy, innovation, entrepreneurship, and how firm knowledge assets and innovation capabilities contribute to competitive advantage.

 Education

-Matusik received a Bachelor of Arts with majors in economics and English with honors from Colby College at Waterville, Maine in 1986.
-She received a Doctor of Philosophy in the field of business administration with a concentration on strategic management from the University of Washington in 1998.
+Matusik graduated with honors from Colby College in 1986, earning a Bachelor of Arts with majors in economics and English.
+In 1998, she received a Doctor of Philosophy in business administration with a concentration on strategic management from the University of Washington.

 Career

-Matusik joined the faculty of the Jones Graduate School of Business, Rice University as an assistant professor in 1998 before moving to the Leeds School of Business at the University of Colorado-Boulder in 2004,.
-She rose through the ranks to become professor in the Leeds School in 2014 and also served as academic research director of the Deming Center for Entrepreneurship.
+Matusik began her academic career in 1998 as an assistant professor at Rice University's Jones Graduate School of Business.
+In 2004, she moved to the Leeds School of Business at the University of Colorado-Boulder.
+During her tenure at CU Boulder, she served as academic research director of the Deming Center for Entrepreneurship.
 In 2016, Matusik was named senior associate dean for Faculty and Research, and was appointed interim dean (January, 2017) and dean (May, 2017) at the Leeds School of Business of the University of Colorado Boulder.

-In August 2022, Matusik moved to the University of Michigan's Ross School of Business, where she is the Edward J. Frey Dean of Business and the Stephen M. Ross Professor of Business.
+In August 2022, Matusik was appointed Edward J. Frey Dean of Business and the Stephen M. Ross Professor of Business at the University of Michigan's Ross School of Business.